BenSayers/amd-initializer/README.md

     <div class="module" data-module-name="path/to/amd/module" data-param-one="value-1" data-param-two="value-1"></div>

-__data-module-name__
+where

-This is the amd module name of the module you would like loaded.
+- `data-module-name`: This is the amd module name of the module you would like loaded.

-__data-param-one, data-param-two__

-These are parameters that will be passed to the amd module.
+- `data-param-one`, `data-param-two`: These are parameters that will be passed to the amd module.

 ###AMD Modules
 Declare an AMD module matching the name put into the html.